eroub/seng371/README.md

 `docker pull eroubekas/seng350 # Pull the docker image to a local repository`
 `docker ps -l # Verify that the image seng350 exists`
 `docker run -p 7000:7000 seng350 # To start the node instance in the container`
-You should now be able to access the app from your [localhost](http://localhost:7000)
+You should now be able to access the app from your [localhost on port 7000](http://localhost:7000)

 ### Written Docs: